JoaoQB/42_2_pipex/README.md

 # Opening Files

 To begin, the first step is to open the input and output files.
+For that we'll use the open() function.
+We need to open the input file if it exists.
+We only need to read from it so we use the "O_RDONLY" flag.
+For the output file we need to create it "O_CREAT", or if it exists, overwrite it's content "O_WRONLY | O_TRUNC".
-Let's observe how the shell handles errors.
+Let's observe how shell handles errors.

 - If the input file doesn't exist, it generates an error message such as:
   - "zsh: no such file or directory: file3.txt."